 On referral to the HFP, you will be contacted by a member of the team and asked to fill out a brief assessment questionnaire.
 If HFP services are suitable for you, you will be contacted for an initial appointment with a therapist.

-HFP services committed to the development of new knowledge in the field of person-centred experiential psychotherapy through research.
+HFP services are committed to the development of new knowledge in the field of person-centred experiential psychotherapy through research.
 What this means is that by accessing services at HFP we will ask you to participate in our research.

 Participation in the research generally requires clients to complete some questionnaires at some of their sessions, or at particular intervals during therapy or after it has ended to follow-up how you are doing.